gracelang/language/spec.md

         // match against the value of an expression - requires parenthesis

     { a -> print("did not match") }
-        // match against empty type annotation; matches anything, andbinds to `a`
+        // match against empty type annotation; matches anything, and binds to `a`

 # Exceptions